AmpersandJS/ampersand-react-mixin/README.md

-# ampersand-react-mixin
+# ampersand-react-adapter

-Mixin for react classes to easily listen for changes and re-render from ampersand models/collections.
+Higher order component for react classes to easily listen for changes and re-render from ampersand models/collections.

 ## How it works